proycon/LaMachine/README.md

 Updating everything can be a time-consuming endeavour.
 If you know what you are doing then you can limit your update to certain packages, you can specify these packages (as a comma separated list) to the ``--only`` parameter, e.g:
-``lamachine-update --only=python-core,java-core``.
+``lamachine-update --only python-core,java-core``.
 Do be aware that this could result in your LaMachine ending up in an unusable state (in which case a normal update should remedy the problem again).

 ### Webservices and web applications